Featured Chef

 Always looking for the best way to sublime a product.
 Working with seasonal and local products.
 Being able to transmit my passion everyday to my team.
 Elaborating new dishes close to nature.
 Even though we are in the city, i can always refresh my mind in the forest (Bois de la Cambre) next to the restaurant.

-3.Can you tell us a bit about your carrer before this current position ?
+3.Can you tell us a bit about your carrier before this current position ?

 I wasn't always in the pastry.
 I started cooking at the age of 14years old, by watching and helping my mother and grandmother in the kitchen.
 They gave me the passion of cooking.
 I fell in love with the atmosphere and the transmition of love from a person to a dish.